South Wales Police is proud to represent and protect all communities that it serves.

 Here are just some of the ways we are helping to keep you safe:

-- If spiking incidents are reported, we alert licenced premises to spiking methods and ask them to be extra vigilant.
-We have also given training to licenced premises to identify vulnerability.
+If spiking incidents are reported, we alert licensed premises to spiking methods and ask them to be extra vigilant.
+We have also given training to licensed premises to identify vulnerability.

 We have the highest charged / summonsed rate for sexual offences across all 43 police forces in England and Wales.

 Around 50% of our workforce is female.
 We encourage individuals from under-represented groups and communities to engage with our recruitment opportunities.

 A dedicated Student Liaison Policing Team and Hate Crime officers.

 The StreetSafe online tool allows you to pin-point locations where you have felt unsafe.
 Using that information, we direct our patrols and make improvements to infrastructure such as lighting and CCTV.